Our Lady of Grace Church (Chorão Island)

 Our Lady of Grace Church is a Roman Catholic church in Chorão, Goa, India.
 It is bounded on its north and west by the Mapusa River, with Salvador do Mundo remaining exactly opposite to it.
 To the south is the river Mandovi with Ribandar opposite to it and to its east is the St Bartholomew's Church.

 History

 The Our Lady of Grace Church was built by Jesuits in 1551.
-The Church has 3 altars dedicated to Our Lady of Grace (Main Altar), Bom Jesus and Saint Roque.
+The church has three altars dedicated to Our Lady of Grace (Main Altar), Bom Jesus and Saint Roque.
 The first diocesan priest to be confirmed as Vicar of Our Lady of Grace Church was Fr.
-Bernard Coutinho (1598-1648) and retained this position for 50 years.
+Bernard Coutinho (1598–1648), who retained this position for 50 years.
 He died on 14 December 1648.
-There is still epitaph of Grave of Fr.
-Bernard Coutinho in the Church.
+There is still an epitaph of the grave of Fr.
+Bernard Coutinho in the church.

 Feast

-The Feast of Our Lady of Grace Church is celebrated on the third Sunday of may every year.
-During Portuguese times the affluence of the people of Chorão Island attracted merchants even from foreign lands who came with their merchandise luxury goods, the feast of Nossa Senhora da Graça was an occasion for such gathering at a grand fair.
+The Feast of Our Lady of Grace Church is celebrated on the third Sunday of May every year.
+During Portuguese times the affluence of the people of Chorão Island attracted merchants even from foreign lands who came with their merchandise luxury goods, and the Feast of Nossa Senhora da Graça was an occasion for such gathering at a grand fair.